Butter Pecan Pound Cake with Chopped Pecans – A Slice of Heaven

 How to Bake Step-by-Step Instructions

-● Beat in the eggs one at a time, ensuring each egg is fully incorporated before adding the next.
+Beat in the eggs one at a time, making sure each egg is fully incorporated before adding the next.
+Once all eggs are added, mix in the vanilla extract.

 Nutrition Facts Butter Pecan Pound Cake with Chopped Pecans